 Recently my primary care physician prescribed a medication that was giving me nightmares.
 I am not joking.
 Seriously.
 Serious nightmares.
 The night I take that pill, I am sure to wake up two or three times during the night because I was having a nightmare.
 I get out of bed, drink water, straighten my pillows and get into bed again.
 The funny part is, sometimes the dream will start again from where I had disrupted it.
 Me disrupting my dream!
 So does that mean these nightmares are churned by some machine and the machine has a cycle that has to complete itself?
 Weird.
 Isn’t it?

 So a call to my nice doctor.
-He knew the side effects but its not that everyone has the same effect.
-He stopped it anyways.
-No more nightmares but I am not yet back to my previous pattern of dreaming.
+He knew the side effects but its not that everyone has the same effect. “nightmares? ” he was amused. too scary?
+I could “hear” the amusement.
+But then he was professional again.
+Talked a bit more , reassured me – told me to stop taking it.
+He called the pharmacy to stop further fillings.
+So no more nightmares but I am not yet back to my previous pattern of dreaming.
 No dreaming is no fun.
 Really.
+And in the wee hours, waking up from deep sleep, screaming and startling your sound asleep husband next to you and answer his confused queries is really no fun.

 Do these Jehadies and suicide bombers dream?
 Can they?
 If they do; then of what?
 Dead bodies? – blown away body parts? – blood? – destruction? – carnage?
 But this is what nightmares are made of.